Certificate IV in Mental Health Peer Work (Consumer Peer Work)

 CHC43515 Certificate IV in Mental Health Peer Work (Consumer peer work)

-The Certificate IV in Mental Health Peer Work is designed for people with lived experience to obtain a nationally recognised qualification in mental health.
+The Certificate IV in Mental Health Peer Work (Consumer Peer Work) is designed for people with personal lived experience of mental-ill health to obtain a nationally recognised qualification in mental health peer work.

-• working with people from diverse backgrounds, including First Nations people
+• working with people from diverse backgrounds, including First Nations people, and

 • work health and safety in the mental health sector.